dharanisugumar/yelp-dataset-challenge/README.md

   Parsing Json data to Tabular format
   1. I used spark to read the json data => spark.read.json(path) => dataframe
+  2. Reading nested objects inside the json file can be accessed using "attributes.RestaurantsReservations", "attributes.Caters" etc
-  2. I have created a data model for all the json present inside the directory.
+  3. I have created a data model for all the json present inside the directory.
-  3. I had created a loop to read all the .json files inside the untar directory.
+  4. I had created a loop to read all the .json files inside the untar directory.
 For every file, spark reads the json file and create        the table and insert the table with the dataframe created
-  4. This step executes for all the files present inside the hadoop directory.
+  5. This step executes for all the files present inside the hadoop directory.

  Once all the tables are loaded, Some of the intersting queries written on the data.
+I used correspondin maven dependencies to execute     the process.
+ 1. Interesting query I => Query to list all the  review, photo, checkin, tip against business data For the corresponding business_id from business.json, get reviews, photo, checking and tip details for the user (join photo.json,tip.json,review.json,checkin.json,user.json and business.json)
+ 2. Interesting query II => Query to know the user who wrote the review and the review comments and user ratings on the products
+   For the business id, find out the user id , his review texts, ratings etc (join user.json, business.json, review.json)
+ 3. Interesting query III => Query to get the photo and business information against the business data Get the information on the photo details for the business
+ 4. Interesting query IV  => Query to list down the distinct list of categories for the business Get the unique distinct categories list for the corresponding business data
+ 5. Interesting query V => Query to get the review counts, stars, review comments on Saturdays and Sundays for the business city and         state
+ For the business state and city, get the max review counts, starts received on peek days(saturdays and sundays)
+ 6. Interesting query VI => Query to get the years the user was elite List the years of the elite users
+ 7. Interesting query VII => Query to get the list of users who wrote the tips Get the count of users who wrote the tips
+ 8. Interesting query VIII => Query to get the no of working hours of the shop when the shop is open Get the working hours of all the days when the shop is open
+ 9. Interesting query IX => Query to find out which user has sent maximum number of reviews Find the user who has given the maximum reviews

+  Execute the script using this command: